Assault of DeAndre Harris: Assault charge and acquittal of Harris

 Harris' attorney S. Lee Merrit said, "It was a flimsy swing.
 It would not have justified the kind of charges brought in this case."
 He later provided NBC News with another video clip shot on August 12 later in the day, when DeAndre was already hospitalized.
 According to Merritt, the video showed a group of white men attacking Crews, with one of them striking Crews in the head with a blunt object.

 In an interview with The Washington Post, Shaun King said, "I am disgusted that the justice system bent over backwards to issue a warrant for one of the primary victims of that day, when I and others had to fight like hell to get that same justice system to prosecute people who were vicious in their attacks against Harris and others.
 Now, we're seeing white supremacists celebrate on social media, bragging about Harris's arrest.
 They're hailing this as a victory."

 On January 10, 2018, Judge Robert Downer downgraded the charge to misdemeanor "assault and battery", an offense that does not carry jail time.

 Also on January 10, law enforcement in Southampton County, Virginia charged him for speeding, transporting a loaded rifle and possession of a concealed weapon.
-This resulted in a new restriction for violating his bond: Offender Aid and Restoration supervision until March 16, when his trial is set.
+This resulted in a new restriction for violating his bond: Offender Aid and Restoration supervision until March 16, when his trial was set.

 On March 16, Harris was found not guilty of assault by Judge Robert Downer.